 User interface overview

-The graphical user interface of Mobility Tool project view contains a few important elements that will be used throughout the period of management of the project.
+The graphical user interface of Mobility Tool project view contains a few important elements that are important to recognize and remember.
 The two most important elements of the page are selected on the following screenshot of the site.